Barbell Reverse Lunges: Muscle Worked, Benefits And Foam

 Takeaways

-Barbell Reverse Lunges are an excellent way for beginners to develop their leg strength, as well as hip flexibility, balance, coordination, and agility.
+Barbell Reverse Lunges are an excellent way for beginners to develop their leg strength and hip flexibility, balance, coordination, and agility.

-The barbell lunges will help you build those muscles in your legs that get neglected during other exercises like squats or deadlifts.
+They help you build the muscles in your legs that are neglected during other exercises like squats or deadlifts.

 They also provide strength work for your core and are great for developing strong quads.